Furstenberg entropy realizations for virtually free groups and lamplighter groups: Abstract

 \section{Abstract}

 Let $(G,\mu)$ be a discrete group with a generating probability measure.
-Nevo shows that if $G$ has property (T) then there exists an $\eps>0$ such that the Furstenberg entropy of any $(G,\mu)$-stationary space is either zero or larger than $\eps$.
+Nevo shows that if $G$ has property (T) then there exists an $\eps>0$ such that the Furstenberg entropy of any $(G,\mu)$-stationary ergodic space is either zero or larger than $\eps$.

-Virtually free groups, such as $SL_2(\Z)$, do not have property (T).
-For these groups, we construct stationary actions with arbitrarily small, positive entropy.
+Virtually free groups, such as $SL_2(\Z)$, do not have property (T), and neither do their extensions, such as surface groups.
+For these, we construct stationary actions with arbitrarily small, positive entropy.
 This construction involves building and lifting spaces of lamplighter groups.
 For some classical lamplighters, these spaces realize a dense set of entropies between zero and the Poisson boundary entropy.